mhwlng/streamdeck-elite/README.md

 Some example button images can be found in the source code images directory

+The com.mhwlng.elite.sdPlugin directory contains a pluginlog.log file, which may be useful for troubleshooting.

 Thanks to :

 https://github.com/BarRaider/streamdeck-tools

 https://github.com/EliteAPI/EliteAPI

 https://github.com/ishaaniMittal/inputsimulator

 https://nerdordie.com/product/stream-deck-key-icons/